tyzbit/fleet-infra/custom-resource-consumers/takeout/apps/revolt-discord-chat/README.md

 ## Additional steps to deploy Revolt

+### Cloudflare

+If you use CloudFlare, Bot Fight Mode must be turned off in order for voice to work.

 ### Set up hCAPTCHA

 Create a free account on hCaptcha and save the sitekey and key